InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

 The entire bid request cannot be signed since there are legitimate use cases for portions of the request to be altered by intermediaries (e.g., new data to enrich the inventory, reducing precision of IP addresses or location information based on privacy policies, etc.).
 Instead, specific attributes in the request are chosen that are material to inventory authentication and which should be immutable by any intermediary (e.g., the publisher’s site domain or application bundle).
 These attributes are assembled into a *digest* string in a simple, but very specific manner.

 In addition, the digest must contain an element to tie the digital signature to this and only this transaction in order to avoid replay attacks.
-Therefore, the complete string to be digitally signed is of the form “tid:digest”, where “tid” is the transaction ID matching the `Source.tid` attribute and “digest” is the aforementioned *digest* string.
-This overall string is referred to as the *transaction digest*.
+Therefore, the digest must include the transaction ID (i.e., the `Source.tid` attribute) and/or at least the request origination timestamp (i.e., the `Source.ts` attribute).

-On each impression request, the publisher composes the transaction digest and uses it along with their private key to generate a digital signature string.
+On each impression request, the publisher composes the digest and uses it along with their private key to generate a digital signature string.
 This signature is then made available to the exchange or more generally to the first supply chain entity for placement in the `Source.ds` attribute.
-The `Source` object must also contain the name of the publisher’s public key located in their ads.txt directory and the version of the digest structure used to create the string that was signed.
+The `Source` object must also contain the name of the publisher’s public key located in their ads.txt directory (i.e., the `Source.cert` attribute) and a map of the digest structure used to create the string that was signed (i.e., the `Source.dsmap` attribute).

-With this information, a buyer or downstream intermediary wishing to authenticate the request can recreate the transaction digest from fields in the bid request as prescribed by the digest version and validate it against the digital signature using the public key.
+With this information, a buyer or downstream intermediary wishing to authenticate the request can recreate the digest from fields in the bid request as prescribed by the digest map and validate it against the digital signature using the public key.

 Any intermediary receiving a bid request with this attribute is obligated to include it along with all of the material attributes comprising this signature unaltered in all downstream bid requests.
 Failure to do so will render this unit of inventory unable to be authenticated and subject to rejection by buyers.